-Statutory

-grounds

-for a search

-warrant

-(continued)

-Penal Code Section 1524 presents the statutory grounds for issuance of a search warrant.
+Statutory grounds for a search warrant (continued) Penal Code Section 1524 presents the statutory grounds for issuance of a search warrant.

-When the property or thing Penal Code Section when there is a warrant to arrest a person.
-1524(a)(6) is a sample of blood that constitutes evidence that tends to show a violation of Section 23140, 23152, or 23153 of the Vehicle Code and the person from whom the sample is being sought has refused an officer's request to submit to, or has failed to complete, a blood test as required by Section 23612 of the Vehicle Code, and the sample will be drawn from the person in a reasonable, medically approved manner.
-1524(a)(13) are controlled substances or a device, contrivance, instrument, or paraphernalia used for unlawfully using or administering a controlled substance pursuant to the authority described in Section 11472 of the Health and Safety Code.
+When the property or thing Penal Code Section When there is a warrant to arrest a person.
+1524(a)(6) When the property or things to be seized include a firearm or any other deadly weapon that is owned by, or in the possession of, or in the custody or control of, a person described in subdivision (a) of Section 8102 of the Welfare and Institutions Code.
+1524(a)(10) When the property or things to be seized include a firearm that is owned by, or in the possession of, or in the custody or control of, a person who is subject to the prohibitions regarding firearms pursuant to Section 6389 of the Family Code, if a prohibited firearm is possessed, owned, in the custody of, or controlled by a person against whom a protective order has been issued pursuant to Section 6218 of the Family Code, the person has been lawfully served with that order, and the person has failed to relinquish the firearm as required by law.
+1524(a)(11) Is a sample of blood that constitutes evidence that tends to show a violation of Section 23140, 23152, or 23153 of the Vehicle Code and the person from whom the sample is being sought has refused an officer's request to submit to, or has failed to complete, a blood test as required by Section 23612 of the Vehicle Code, and the sample will be drawn from the person in a reasonable, medically approved manner.
+1524(a)(13) Are controlled substances or a device, contrivance, instrument, or paraphernalia used for unlawfully using or administering a controlled substance pursuant to the authority described in Section 11472 of the Health and Safety Code.
 1524(a)(15)

-- NOTE: Use Penal Code Section 1524(a)(4) to seize evidence such as rent receipts to show possession or control of the premises or computers. - NOTE: Penal Code Section 311.2 presents additional authority to obtain a search warrant to seize child pornography.
+NOTE: Use Penal Code Section 1524(a)(4) to seize evidence such as rent receipts to show possession or control of the premises or computers.

+NOTE: Penal Code Section 311.2 presents additional authority to obtain a search warrant to seize child pornography.